-To illustrate this use case, we present an example of an organization that has four locations: a colocation facility (Colo), a corporate office (Corp), a distribution center (Dist), and a small office (RMT).
+In this example, we present an example of an organization that has four locations: a colocation facility (Colo), a corporate office (Corp), a distribution center (Dist), and a small office (RMT).
 You can also scale up this solution to support additional offices, distribution centers, and small offices.

-The IP addresses for the sites in this configuration:
+We use these IP addresses for the sites in our example configuration:

 |External interface IP address||192.0.2.8/24||198.51.100.8/24||203.0.113.9/24||DHCP|

 |Private network allocated to site||172.16.0.0/16||10.8.0.0/16||10.9.0.0/16||10.192.1.0/24|